There was no denying it: it was soaking wet and the rain was penetrating our clothing, giving us an uncomfortable chill.

 At this point it was clear that we owed Joseph a great deal of gratitude in aiding our search.
 We invited him for brunch down Kings Road and with fuller bellies we followed up our chat with a jaunt to Brompton.
 Armed with a map to locate the block he was in, bearing in mind it was bucketing it down, we explored a rectangular block around 90ft long and 20ft wide, delicately peeling back the Ivy and bushes to see if any of the old stones had Montague’s name on them.

 Denise?
 Who the ruddy hell was Denise!
 He was married to Ada!
 She was HOW old when he passed away?!
-Montague!
+Monty!
 What’s all this!

-They mystery of Montague may have drawn to a close, but the intrigue into his life hasn’t, powered by this perplexing bit of information on the stone.
-I hand over the baton: there shall be no more ‘Mysteries of’ as we’ve solved the riddle of the man from the tin chest.
-Next week, Ben, my accomplice in all this, has volunteered to chronicle his own personal crusade to detangle who this woman was and what happened to Ada.
+They mystery of Montague may have drawn to a close, but the intrigue into his life hasn’t.
+There shall be no more ‘Mysteries of’ as we’ve solved the riddle of the man from the tin chest but just as we thought his story had ended, it had seemingly only just begun…

 Thank you Montague.
 You’ve been brought back, if even only for a short while.